GA-CyberWorkforceAcademy/GTA-Labs/pass-crack.md

 -   Links to this lab manual will be displayed if you wish to view the prompt from within your VM

-**Note**: There is an appendix of some helpful commands at the end of these instructions.

 Task 1: Password Files
 ======================